 Arthritis, back pain and headaches

 Patients commonly consult osteopaths for a range of medical issues including arthritis, back pain and headaches.
-While there is no cure for arthritis, osteopathic treatments are used to relieve pain, reduce swelling and increase mobility and joint movement in arthritic patients.
+While there is no cure for arthritis, osteopathic treatments may be recommended to relieve pain, reduce swelling and increase mobility and joint movement in arthritic patients.
 This is achieved by minimising symptoms through early diagnosis and helping you to implement lifestyle changes to prevent further damage.

 Osteopaths are also consulted for back pain, as well as performing preventative treatments.
-This is done through the gentle manipulation of the musculoskeletal system, particularly through the muscles and soft tissues.
+This is done through the manipulation of all of the tissues of the body, not just the bones and the muscles.
 They may also suggest dietary changes and alternative ways of working and sitting at your desk if posture is an issue.

-Finally, one of the most common complaints treated by osteopaths are headaches and migraines.
+Finally, one of the most common complaints that patients consult osteopaths far are headaches and migraines.
 Your body is routinely working to keep your eyes and ears level to prevent you from feeling dizzy.
 However, this means that strains further down your body can lead to strains in the neck that cause headaches.
-Osteos can work to alleviate strains in the neck and from your posture in order to reduce neck tension and minimise your migraine and headache symptoms.
+Osteos focus on alleviating strains in the neck and from your posture in order to reduce neck tension and minimise your migraine and headache symptoms.

 Chronic pain can lead to sleepless nights and restlessness.
 In turn, a lack of sleep can make your pain even more severe, thus beginning a vicious cycle.
-Patients consult osteopaths for the symptoms that are keeping them up at night and help them sleep comfortably again.
+Patients consult osteopaths for the symptoms that are keeping them up at night.

 If you’re suffering from aches, insomnia or headaches and migraines, consider visiting your local osteopath and exploring your treatment options.